stanford-cs348k/camera_asst/README.md

 For those who choose to implement their pipeline in Halide the Makefile includes a flag, USE_HALIDE, and HALIDE_PATH to include Halide in the build settings.

+You have the option of implementing this assignment either in ordinary C++ or in Halide <https://github.com/halide/Halide>, a C++ embedded DSL for image processing and machine learning.
+We have provided stubs of the pipeline for both vanilla C++ and Halide.

+To use Halide you will need to install the Halide code base from the link <https://github.com/halide/Halide>, set `USE_HALIDE=1`, and change the Makefile variable `HALIDE_PATH` to point to the Halide source code directory on your machine.

 __Running the starter code:__

 Now you can run the camera.
 Just run: